vadimv/server-components/README.md

 ### Events

-To respond to the browser page JavaScript events register an event handler using the ``rsp.dsl.Html.on(eventType, handler)`` method.
+Register a browser's page DOM event handler using ``on(eventType, handler)``.
-The handler's code runs on the server side.
+On an event the handler's runs Java code on the server side.

 ```java
     s -> a("#", "Click me", on("click", ctx -> {